marcin-ogrodniczuk/Global-Tech-Salaries-2025-An-Exploratory-Analysis/README.md

 ## Why I Did This Project

-As I transition into data science, I wanted to understand how factors like job title, experience level, and remote work influence tech compensation across the globe.
+This analysis was driven by a desire to understand how key factors—such as role, seniority, and remote flexibility—shape compensation trends in the global tech workforce.

 This project goes beyond salary figures—it's an exploration of how data can reveal patterns that shape career trajectories, workplace equity, and industry trends.
 It also demonstrates practical skills in data cleaning, aggregation, and analysis using Python and pandas